 Playing a Movie

 You can use QuickTime, which comes bundled with your operating system, to play back movies.
+To play back a movie, first copy the movie to your Macintosh and then double-click the movie file.

 ■ Movie Playback Precautions